HarmonizedMRI/SMS-EPI/example/README.md

-The code in this repository can be downloaded using the following `git clone` command from, e.g., a Linux shell or Git Bash:
+The code in this repository can be downloaded using the following `git clone` command from, e.g., a Linux shell or a Git Bash shell in Windows:
 ```
 git clone --branch develop git@github.com:HarmonizedMRI/SMS-EPI.git
 ```